Top Trump aide Kellyanne Conway to leave White House

 She was also known for her robust defense of the president in media appearances, at times delivering dizzying rebuttals while once extolling the virtues of "alternative facts" to support her case.
 Conway was also an informal adviser to the president's reelection effort but resisted moving over to the campaign.

-Her departure comes at an inopportune time for Trump, who faces a deficit in the polls as the Republican National Convention begins on Monday.
+Her departure comes at an inopportune time for Trump, who faces a deficit in some polls as the Republican National Convention begins on Monday.
 Her exit was first reported by The Washington Post.

 Copyright 2020 The Associated Press.
 All rights reserved.